le4ker/blog/_posts/2017-05-21-length-extention-attack.md

 SHA256('secret' | input) -> 'f9f333d547088763f8767a241baae7b50532f95a5ad75071a8e2960bc430fd37'
 ```

-Great work!

 Our computation has been successful, which guarantees that our message will pass
-the integrity check and be authenticated without any issues. 😊
+the integrity check and be authenticated without any issues.

-You can find the source code
+You can find the complete source code
 [here](https://gist.github.com/le4ker/58fda8b16f12a4b52790b0011322d4c9).